|

 wedding vase.

-had also claimed he only traversed a
+Daniel Horowitz had also claimed he

-the front door, near Vitale's body, to
+door, near Vitale's body, to a love

-a love seat many feet away to
+seat many feet away to dial 911.

-dial 911.
-However, during initial
+However, during initial questioning he

-to law enforcement
+revealed information to law

-crime scene evidence in the hall
+evidence in the hall bathroom.

+Detectives found the shower curtain

+pulled to the left, hiding the faucet

+and handles from view, but Horowitz

+should not have known this nor should

+he even have known anything about that

 bathroom.
-Detectives found the shower

-curtain pulled to the left, hiding the

-faucet and handles from view,

-but Horowitz should not have known

-this nor should he even have known

 Detectives walked out of the

 room during their interview with